SteeltoeOSS/Documentation/docs/configuration/configuration-configserverprovider.md

 ...
 ```

-When developing an ASP.NET Core application, you can accomplish the same thing by using the `AddConfigServer()` extension method on the `IWebHostBuilder`.
+When developing a .NET Core application, you can accomplish the same thing by using the `AddConfigServer()` extension method for either the `IWebHostBuilder` or Generic `IHostBuilder`.
 The following example shows how to do so:

 ```csharp
 public class Program